RuPaul (talk show)

-RuPaul was an American daytime talk show hosted by drag queen and television host RuPaul.
+RuPaul is an American daytime talk show hosted by drag queen and television host RuPaul.
 It premiered on June 10, 2019, with a three-week test run on selected Fox TV stations.
 It was produced by Telepictures and Warner Bros., with Jill van Lokeren as executive producer.
 A teaser was released on April 2, 2019.
 After being broadcast on seven Fox stations, the show was not commissioned for a full series, since similar projects outperformed it – resulting in its cancellation.

 Background

 RuPaul was developed by Telepictures with hopes for a syndicated fall 2019 launch.
 While most networks picked up shows produced by studios that are also owned by their parent company, RuPaul, being produced by a subsidiary of the independent Warner Bros., had a "tougher" time finding a network to express interest.
 According to Deadline, Fox has been "open to programs from outside studios" and "ramping up its limited-run pickups" after being downsized following its acquisition by Disney, and this factored into the network picking up the show.